NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 <code>.reports.mailboxes.attach_passphrases</code> determines whether the archive passphrases should be attached to the reports for that specific email or not.

 <code>.reports.subject</code> provides the ability to determine the report subject for different scenarios that might happen during the backup process, so by looking at your inbox you immediately realize what happened and take action if it's neccessary. <code>{HOST_NAME}</code> and <code>{DATE}</code> are special placeholder keywords.
-They will be replaceed at runtime by the host name OmniBackup backup running on or the date the backup jobs started, respectively.
+They will be replaced at runtime by the host name OmniBackup backup running on or the date the backup jobs started, respectively.

 <code>.reports.success</code> is email subject when backup process finished successfully.